School Policies

 Individual Anaphylaxis Management Plans

-All students at all sites of Western English Language School who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
+All students at Western English Language School who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
+When notified of an anaphylaxis diagnosis, the Principal of Western English Language School is responsible for developing a plan in consultation with the student’s parents/carers.

-Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Western English Language School and where possible before the student’s first day.
+Where necessary, an Individual Anaphylaxis Management Plan will be in place as soon as practicable after a student enrols at Western English Language School and where possible, before the student’s first day.

 Parents and carers must:

-• obtain an ASCIA Action Plan for Anaphylaxis from the student’s medical practitioner and provide a copy to the school as soon as practicable
+• obtain an ASCIA Action Plan for Anaphylaxis (RED) from the student’s medical practitioner and provide a copy to the school as soon as practicable

-• immediately inform the school in writing if there is a relevant change in the student’s medical condition and obtain an updated ASCIA Action Plan for Anaphylaxis
+• immediately inform the school in writing if there is a relevant change in the student’s medical

-• provide an up-to-date photo of the student for the ASCIA Action Plan for Anaphylaxis when that Plan is provided to the school and each time it is reviewed
+• provide an up-to-date photo of the student for the ASCIA Action Plan (RED) for Anaphylaxis when that Plan is provided to the school and each time it is reviewed

 • provide the school with a current adrenaline autoinjector for the student that has not expired